spiralofhope/WoW-sounds/README.markdown

 - [Worgen Sniff Mute](http://wowinterface.com/downloads/info18989)

 # Mounts

 - [Rockdelver's](https://www.curseforge.com/members/Rockdelver) Quiet That Horse!
   -  [archive](https://web.archive.org/web/20091208065745/wow.curse.com/downloads/wow-addons/details/qth.aspx)
   -  [down](http://wow.curse.com/downloads/wow-addons/details/qth.aspx)
   -  [down](https://www.curseforge.com/projects/qth/)
-  -  The shriek of the Death Knight Charger being summoned was novel and interesting for a while, but it quickly grew incredibly grating.
-This tiny modification changes the spell noise to a more subdued, but still atmospheric, roll of muted thunder.
+  -  "The shriek of the Death Knight Charger being summoned was novel and interesting for a while, but it quickly grew incredibly grating.
+This tiny modification changes the spell noise to a more subdued, but still atmospheric, roll of muted thunder."
   -  Quiet That Horse! was re-used for the paladin mount
   -  I notice there is [Kill That Horse!](https://www.curseforge.com/projects/19772), which was not checked.
 It is `Spells\DeathKnight_SummonWarHorse_Impact_Base.ogg`